vari-sh/vari-sh.github.io/content/posts/doppelganger.md

 summary: Overview of the Doppelganger technique for dumping LSASS via cloning, featuring obfuscation and security solutions detection bypass.
 ---

-# Doppelganger Program: An Advanced LSASS Dumper with Process Cloning
+# Doppelganger: An Advanced LSASS Dumper with Process Cloning

 ## Author: vari.sh